-It is no secret that GCSEs are difficult and with the increased stress and anxiety from the large and silent exam halls.
+It is no secret that GCSEs are difficult and have much stress and anxiety come along with them.
 It is therefore no surprise that about 35.6% of students in England don’t manage to get a grade 4 in GCSE English Language and GCSE Maths.
 There is no shame in this, which is why the government has made it possible for you to retake your exams.
 But if you want to move on from your GCSEs and retake them years later, can you?

-If you are interested in learning more about retaking your GCSEs and all the rules and requirements for them then you should read on (especially for more about age, what is compulsory and how exactly you go about retaking your GCSEs).
+If you are interested in learning more about retaking your GCSEs and all the rules and requirements for them then you should read on.

 Can You Retake Your GCSEs at Any Age?

-Generally, students sit their GCSEs when they are in Year 11 (generally 15 or 16 years old).
-If you don’t pass or don’t get the grades that you wanted then you can re-sit them.
+Generally, students sit their GCSEs when they are in Year 11 (Usually 16 years old).
+If you don’t pass or don’t get the grades that you want or require then you are able to re-sit them.

-You can retake your GCSEs at any age (After you initially took them) and even do this as many times as you would like (although there is likely to be a fee involved).
+You can retake your GCSEs at any age, you can even do this as many times as you would like, although there is likely to be a fee involved.
 This means that you can even retake your GCSEs as an adult.
+Click this link if you want to find out more.

 You may want to retake specific GCSEs if you are looking for a career change or simply because feel much more prepared to do them than you initially did.